ws-cs2/cs2-surftimer/README.md

 ## Commands

+- wst_help: displays a help menu
 - wst_r: Restarts your timer and teleports you to the startzone
-- wst_top: prints the top 10 times to chat
+- wst_top: prints the top 10 times to console
 - wst_cp: Checkpoint (saveloc)
 - wst_tele: Teleport to checkpoint (stops your timer)